 Carl Payne's extraordinary figurative sculpture is based on traditional tenets but has a bold contemporary style.
 He is part of an artistic movement in which technical skill, quality and craftsmanship are valued and enjoyed within a modern and forward thinking aesthetic.
 He is inspired by music, the female form and a host of artistic figures including Rodin, Alfred Gilbert and Charles Sargant Jagger, as well as many of the Pre-Raphaelites.
 Born in Staffordshire in 1969 Carl was interested in art from an early age and was commissioned by the local council to spray a mural on a park bandstand.
-This experience inspired him to pursue a career in art and he enrolled at college to study surface pattern design, but it was here that he discovered his talent for sculpting by boldly accepting a commission from a local businessman.
+This experience inspired him to pursue a career in art and he enrolled at college to study surface pattern design, but it was here that he discovered his talent for sculpting bu boldly accepting a commission from a local businessman.
 He surprised himself with his natural skill and changed direction to qualify in Figurative Sculpture.

-The list of Carl's completed commissioned work is extensive, including many household names from the sporting world, commerce and the past: King George and Queen Mary commissioned by Cunard for the ballroom of the Queen Mary 2 cruise ship, Torvill and Dean for a public statue, and George Best, Bobby Moore and Pele for private collectors.
+The list of Carl's completed commissioned work is extensive, including many household names from the sporting world, commerce and the past; King George and Queen Mary commissioned by Cunard for the ballroom of the Queen Mary 2 cruise ship, Torvill and Dean for a public statue, and George Best, Bobby Moore and Pele for private collectors.
 His personal favourite is the Sir Stanley Matthews statue at the Britannia stadium: it is the largest sculpture he had created and was technically challenging, dynamic, historical and unique - it was also voted the best sporting statue in Europe!
-Carl's highly acclaimed bronze sculptures have won him collectors from all over the world.
+Carl's highly acclaimed bronze sculptures have won him collectors and from all over the world.